stefan-dhi/dummy_mail/README.md

 ### usage

-invoking PHP's mail() function will create a new file located in /opt/dummy-smtp/mail/new
+Invoking PHP's mail() function will write the raw mail content to a uniquely named file in /opt/dummy-smtp/mail/new ready for your perusal.